-The robot arm was not sampled for this experiment as expected values are somewhat obvious.
+The robot arm was not sampled for this experiment as expected values are programmed.
 It was not believed necessary to employ a Neural Network model on a stationary vehicle as the purpose of this experiment was to obtain noise floor data from the IMU.

 Rolling vehicle filter performance.